 The dental hygienist will apply a fluoride gel on your teeth to prevent cavities and bacterial decay for several months.
 The fluoride gel will be washed off after a minute, following which they’ll paint fluoride varnish on your teeth.

-How much does a dental cleaning cost?
+How much does a dental tartar removal cost?

 Schedule your regular dental cleaning today.

 URBN Dental is one of the most reliable, state-of-the-art dental clinics specializing in teeth cleaning and general dentistry.
 Our dentists follow a proactive approach to dental health, identifying and treating the root cause of your dental problems before they escalate.
 Please schedule your regular dental cleaning in Montrose today.